St Giles’ Cathedral in Edinburgh

 From the leaflet

 St Giles was a prince born in Athens around 650 AD.
 He went to France and became a hermit in the forests around Nimes.
 Legend says that one day King Wamba of the Goths was hunting and shot an arrow at a deer St Giles had tamed.
-To save his companion, st Giles blocked the arrow with his hand, hence depictions of St Giles with an arrow through his hand.
+To save his companion, st Giles blocked the shaft with his hand, hence depictions of St Giles with an arrow through his hand.
 Later, he became the patron saint of lepers and cripples.

 More information on the leaflet: